lauren-van-sloun/ADHDmail/.github/CONTRIBUTING.md

  - Here is a checklist you should tick through before submitting a pull request:
  - Implementation is clean
- - Code adheres to the existing coding standards; e.g. no curlies for one-line blocks, no redundant empty lines between methods or code blocks, spaces rather than tabs, etc. Full conventions can be found here: (add link to coding-style.md)
+ - Code adheres to the existing coding standards; e.g. no curlies for one-line blocks, no redundant empty lines between methods or code blocks, spaces rather than tabs, etc. Full conventions can be found [here](https://github.com/Ashera138/ADHDmail/blob/master/coding-style.md).
  - There is proper unit test coverage
  - If the code is copied from StackOverflow (or a blog or OSS) full disclosure is included.
 That includes required license files and/or file headers explaining where the code came from with proper attribution
  - There are very few or no comments (because comments shouldn't be needed if you write clean code)